-- The number of immune cells (especially T- cells and checkpoint proteins PD-1 and PD-L1) that have infiltrated a tumor1
+- The number of immune cells (especially T cells and checkpoint proteins CTLA-4, PD-1, and PD-L1) that have infiltrated a tumor1

 - The extent of mutations, or changes, in tumor cells2

 Researchers have developed a so-called heat index to classify tumors based on these factors.
-Generally, the “hotter” the tumor, the easier it is for the immune system to recognize due to the damage to the cell and therefore the easier it is to target and treat the tumor with immunotherapy.
-Cold and warm (or cold-acting) tumors tend to be more difficult to treat, because there are fewer mutations and checkpoint proteins to tip off the immune system to the presence of cancer.
+Generally, the “hotter” the tumor, the easier it is for the immune system to recognize due to mutated cell damage, and, therefore, the easier it is to target and treat the tumor with immunotherapy.
+Cold and warm (or cold-acting) tumors tend to be more difficult to treat, because there are fewer mutations and checkpoint proteins to trigger the immune system to the presence of cancer.

 Pfizer Oncology scientists are investigating new strategies and technologies to turn cold and warm (or cold-acting) tumors hot and keep them hot, so they can be targeted for treatment.

 Science at Pfizer is focused on the basic biology of tumor cells and the basic immunology of how immune cells and tumor cells interact.
 We are interested in the proximal translation of novel findings into disease-modifying approaches.

 See an explanation of the terms used on this website

 A molecule that can amplify and diversify the T-cell response.
 Agents that bind to 4-1BB receptors have been shown to stimulate and increase the number of immune cells.

 |4-1BB||A molecule that can amplify and diversify the T-cell response.
 Agents that bind to 4-1BB receptors have been shown to stimulate and increase the number of immune cells.|